Vignesh-24/Key_Value_DataStore/README.md

 # DATASTORE

-- Datastore is a Java library for dealing with file based key-value pairs supporting the basic CRD (Create, Read and Delete) Operations.

-- Implementation is pretty much similiar to [HashMap](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html) in the sense that it uses `Hashtable` and `Seperate Chaining Collision` technique.

-- It can be initialized using an optional file path.
+Datastore is a Java library for dealing with file based key-value pairs supporting the basic CRD (Create, Read and Delete) Operations.
+Implementation is pretty much similiar to [HashMap](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html) in the sense that it uses `Hashtable` and `Seperate    Chaining Collision` technique.
+It can be initialized using an optional file path.
 If one is not provided, it will reliably create itself in the reasonable location.

-- Key string capped at 32 characters and Value must be a JSON object capped at 16KB.

-- Every key supports setting a Time-To-Live property when it is created.
+Key string capped at `32 characters` and Value must be a `JSON object capped at 16KB`.
+Every key supports `setting a Time-To-Live property` when it is created.
 This property is optional.
 If provided, it will be evaluated as an integer defining the number of seconds.
 Once the Time-To-Live for a key has expired, the key will no longer be available for Read or Delete operations.

-- Only one process can access the datastore (local file) at a time.

-- **Thread safe** as all CRD methods are Synchronized.
+Only one process can access the datastore (local file) at a time. `Thread safe` as all CRD methods are Synchronized.

+#

 # ```Class DataStore```